• Skip to primary navigation

 How long did it take to make this flower container?

-How to make a front yard flower container?
+How to make a front yard flower container

 Before the picture of the front yard flower container: We were so sad that the plant had died, so we wanted to replace it before winter hit our area.

 This image shows you exactly what the area looked like after we removed the plant.
-It left us with a gaping hole that we needed to fill it with something.
+It left us with a gaping hole that we needed to fill with something.

 Get a gorgeous, durable pot that is real terra cotta.